Northeast Slopes Offers Nostalgia and Community Spirit

 Northeast Slopes takes pride in what hasn’t changed since the ski area opened 84 years ago.

-This volunteer-run ski area is open Wednesdays and weekends, offering 12 trails and more than 35 skiable acres.
+This volunteer-run small Vermont ski area is open Wednesdays and weekends, offering 12 trails and more than 35 skiable acres in eastern Vermont.
 A lift ticket costs $15, and skiers and riders can access the trails from two rope tows and a newer T-bar.